Khumi language

 Khumi, or Khumi Chin, is a Kuki-Chin-Mizo language of Burma, with some speakers across the border in Bangladesh.
+Khumi shares 75%–87% lexical similarity with Eastern Khumi, and 78-81% similarity with Mro-Khimi.
+A written script for Khumi was created between 1930–1949 by E.W.
+Francis.

 Geographical distribution

 Khumi proper is spoken in the following townships of Myanmar (Ethnologue).